-Despite the name, I didn’t plan to write a blog about watercress.
-The name is a play on words using my family name, Cress, and attributes of watercress -green, plant, tangy, nutritious, aquatic.
+I didn’t plan to write a blog about watercress, despite the name, which is a play on words-my family name, Cress, and attributes of watercress -green, plant, tangy, nutritious, aquatic.

 But people searching the web for information about watercress find this blog and the most common questions they need answered include